Sijder/xanzas_lotd/README.md

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/`.
+You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.

 #### Start Skyrim